Overseas exchange

 Information session

-We recommend all students attend or watch a recording of our information session.
-To attend, please register your interest here, where you can find details about upcoming information sessions.
+It's compulsory to attend or watch a recording of an information session to begin your exchange application.
+You'll learn more about the exchange program including how to apply, deadlines, eligibility, available funding and more.
+To attend, register your interest here, where you can find details about upcoming information sessions.

 Funding

 Want to know how you can afford it?
 There are a number of scholarships, grants and funding available to help with the costs of an Overseas Exchange.
-See our Fee Help and Scholarships page for more information.
+See our funding for overseas programs page for more information.

 Semester exchange program at a partner university